 "It is quite typical for a patient receiving a new aortic valve by this approach to go home within 24 hours of the procedure," notes Dr. Guidera.

 Studies are underway in the U.S. to rate the effectiveness and safety of TAVR for medium- and lower-risk patients, possibly changing even more dramatically the landscape of treatment for valve disease.

 TAVR is not for everyone.
-For some patients, physicians may recommend traditional valve replacement surgery, and Heart Institute outcomes for this type of procedure rival the best in the nation.
+For some patients, physicians may recommend traditional valve replacement surgery, and Heart and Vascular Center outcomes for this type of procedure rival the best in the nation.

 Find a Cardiologist Near You

 Expert cardiologists and cardiac surgeons assist patients and physicians with managing risk factors for heart disease, offer advanced treatment options and provide outstanding emergency cardiac care.
 Doylestown Hospital’s accredited Chest Pain Center is fully prepared to treat cardiac emergencies around the clock, focusing on rapid diagnosis and effective treatment.
 The multidisciplinary team at the Richard A. Reif Heart Institute is dedicated to providing the highest level of quality care and patient safety.